MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 |**Enable Dynamics 365 Sales Connection** | Enable the connection to [!INCLUDE[crm_md](includes/crm_md.md)]. |
 | **Dynamics 365 SDK Version** | This is relevant only if you're integrating with an on-premises version of [!INCLUDE[crm_md](includes/crm_md.md)].
 This SDK is the Dynamics 365 software development kit (also referred to as Xrm) you use to connect [!INCLUDE[prod_short](includes/prod_short.md)] to [!INCLUDE[crm_md](includes/crm_md.md)].
 The version must be compatible with the SDK version that is used by [!INCLUDE[crm_md](includes/crm_md.md)], and equal to or newer than the version used by [!INCLUDE[crm_md](includes/crm_md.md)]. |

-### <a name="connection-settings-on-the-microsoft-dynamics--connection-setup-page" />Connection Settings on the Microsoft Dynamics 365 Connection Setup Page
+### <a name="connection-settings-on-the-microsoft-dynamics-365-connection-setup-page" />Connection Settings on the Microsoft Dynamics 365 Connection Setup Page

 Enter the following information for the connection from [!INCLUDE[crm_md](includes/crm_md.md)] to [!INCLUDE[prod_short](includes/prod_short.md)].